Phyllostachys aurea (golden bamboo)

 Many laws and regulations have been passed to protect property and stop the continual nuisance.
 This list is growing as people are becoming more aware of the invasiveness of running bamboo (Rickel, 2014).

-P. aurea infestations may pose a serious indirect risk to human health as blackbird and starling species often roost in Phyllostachys invasive bamboos and can serve as vectors for the human respiratory disease, Histoplasmosis (Glahn et al., 1994; Miller, 2013).
-The microscopic fungus, Histoplasmacapsulatum, is found where bird droppings accumulate within the bamboo infestation.
+Phyllostachys aurea infestations may pose a serious indirect risk to human health as blackbird and starling species often roost in Phyllostachys invasive bamboos and can serve as vectors for the human respiratory disease, Histoplasmosis (Glahn et al., 1994; Miller et al., 2013).
+The microscopic fungus, Histoplasmacapsulatum, is found where bird droppings accumulate within the bamboo.
 This fungus produces airborne fungal spores which when inhaled can cause the disease Histoplasmosis.
-The disease produces very few symptoms, but can have serious health effects (Lenhardt, 2004; Cleveland Clinic, 2016; University of Maryland Medical Center, 2016).
+The disease produces very few symptoms, but can have serious health effects (Lenhardt et al., 2004; Cleveland Clinic, 2016; University of Maryland Medical Center, 2016).

 When the blackbirds roost repeatedly for several years the bamboo may become an indirect threat to humans.
 The soil becomes contaminated with the spores of the fungus that cause histoplasmosis in humans.
 Workers removing bamboo should wear a respirator, or dust masks and take precautions to avoid inhaling the spores (Flynt and Glahn, 1993; Glahn et al., 1994).